 Building up a no claims discount is one of the best ways ensure you get cheap car insurance quotes, regardless of where you look.
 The cost of your policy will go steadily down as you are rewarded for careful driving over time.
 Learn about how to make sure your policy offers a no claims discount, and about what kind of savings you can make with our guide.

 Anyone can qualify for a no claims discount so long as they are the main driver on the policy in question.
-Even then, some insurers will allow a named driver to build up a discount, but only so long as they stick with that provider as and when they come to take out their own policy.
+Even then, some insurers will allow a named driver to build up a discount, but only so long as they stick with the same car insurance company as and when they come to take out their own policy.

-Almost all insurers will offer a no claims bonus to careful drivers, whether the policy is third party only, third part, fire and theft or fully comprehensive, but you should always check with your provider to make sure.
+Almost all insurers will offer a no claims bonus if you can prove to be a careful driver, whether the policy is third party only, third part, fire and theft or fully comprehensive, but you should always check with your provider to make sure.

 You can also take your no claims discount to other providers, should you switch insurance companies.
 While you may end up with less of a discount, the new insurer should still take note of your no claims history.
 By the same token, you should be able to transfer the discount to any new car you buy.

-Your no claims discount will get better and better as time goes on, with many insurance providers offering up to 75% off your premium if you don’t make a claim for five years.
+Your no claims discount will get better and better as time goes on, with many providers offering up to 75% off your car insurance premium if you don’t make a claim for five years.

 This makes a no claims bonus one of the best ways to sever the cost of your insurance, and so you should make sure you can capitalise on it if you can.